-To slow or stop, apply the brake lever and brake pedal smoothly, while downshifting to match your speed when your ATV is in the ESP mode.
+To slow or stop, apply the brake lever and brake pedal smoothly, while downshifting to match your speed.

 Gradually increase braking as you feel the brakes slowing your speed.
-The increase in engine compression from downshifting will help slow your ATV when your ATV is in the ESP mode.
+The increase in engine compression from downshifting will help slow your ATV.